prafullkherde/myRepo/README.md

 * Install latest node js
 * All development dependency where already resolved
 * if want to run server then
-* open  command promt and go to project base dir
+* open  command prompt and go to project base dir.
 * type npm start
 * this should start server on port 8000 (default port configured if not changed)
 * Hit http://localhost:8000/app/index.html